sap-tutorials/Tutorials/tutorials/gateway-demo-signup/gateway-demo-signup.md

 [ACCORDION-BEGIN [Step 4: ](Go to the SAP Gateway Web UI)]

-Once you received your registration email, go to the [SAP Gateway WebGUI](https://sapes4.sapdevcenter.com/).
+Once you received your registration email, go to the [SAP Gateway Web GUI](https://sapes4.sapdevcenter.com/).
 Enter the username and initial password from your email.

 ![Initial login - Gateway Web GUI](4.png)